 Power and Statistical Analyses

 We planned to recruit 176 participants per group.
 Sample size was determined a-priori using G-power with the following parameters: greater than 90% power to determine a significant large-sized effect (Cohen’s f =0.10) at an alpha level of .05, for a linear multiple regression.
 Our support for UHC outcome was treated as a continuous variable.
-We examined the effects of experimental condition (intervention condition and control condition), time of intervention (pre vs. post), subjective numeracy, and objective numeracy on our outcome variable by conducting a series of analysis of variance tests.
+We examined the effects of experimental condition (‘active’ intervention or ‘passive’ intervention), time of intervention (pre vs. post), subjective numeracy, and objective numeracy on our outcome variable by conducting a series of analysis of variance tests.
 We examined the main effect and the 2-way interactions of condition x time, time x numeracy, and condition x numeracy of our four predictors.
 Additionally, we also tested models with random and fixed intercepts, with participants being treated as the random effect.
 Fixed effects comprised of the effect of the experimental condition and time of intervention (pre vs post).
 All tests were conducted in R and were considered statistically significant when p < .05.
 Lastly, for our mediational hypothesis, we utilized the bootstrapping method outlined by Tingley and colleagues (2014), to estimate the effect of our proposed mediational variables on support for UHC in the population.

 Study 2 Hypothesis:

-Hypothesis 1 – Participants in the intervention condition will have greater increases in support for UHC compared to those in the control condition.
+Hypothesis 1 – Participants in the ‘active’ intervention will have greater increases in support for UHC compared to those in the ‘passive’ intervention.

 Hypothesis 2a – Differences in support for UHC due to our intervention are partially mediated through perceived equity.